Florence Court: History

 The history of the building of Florence Court is subject to conjecture and the current house was built in at least two, if not three, phases.
-The first house on the site was built by John Cole, Esq.
-(1680–1726) and named after his wife Florence Bourchier Wrey (died 1718).
+The first house on the site was built by John Cole (1680–1726) and named after his wife Florence Bourchier Wrey (died 1718).
 She was the daughter of Sir Bourchier Wrey, 4th Baronet (c.
 1653–1696) of Tawstock, Devon.
 An anonymous history of Fermanagh written in 1718 describes John Cole's house as being 'very costly and sumptuous' but in 1739 Rev. William Henry described this building as being 'but small, being only the left wing of a grand building, designed by Mr Cole, which he did not live to execute'.

 The architects of the current house are unknown.
 The central block was built first and various dates from 1730 to 1764 are proffered for its construction.
 It has been attributed to the German architect Richard Cassels (or Castle) who worked at nearby Castle Hulme in 1728-9 and Florence Court shares similarities with some of Cassels' other Irish houses.
 An estate map of 1768 shows the central block, standing alone, as having a heavily framed oculus window (in place of the current pair of windows and large, squat niche) on the second floor.
 This was a recurring device in Cassels' work.
 Were Cassels involved, dating the initial phase of building to 1730 may be plausible.
 On the other hand, Mr Henry's account nine years later does not mention there being a new house, lately built.
 Rowan suggests the plans could have been drawn up by Cassels, but not executed until a much later date, pointing to the 'old fashioned' style of the house; and reflects that 'the design, for all its charm, is far too gauche for [Cassels]'.